The Hnatyshyn Foundation – Fogo Island Arts Young Curator Residency

 • be a Canadian citizen or permanent resident of Canada;

-• hold a valid Driver’s License in Canada and be eligible to rent a car;
+• hold a valid Driver’s License and be eligible to rent a car;

 • have curated a minimum of two exhibitions;

-• their work incorporates specialized training in contemporary art (not necessarily gained at an academic institution);
+• demonstrate that their work incorporates specialized training in contemporary art (not necessarily gained at an academic institution);

-• their work has been presented in professional contexts and has received peer recognition;
+• demonstrate that their work has been presented in professional contexts and has received peer recognition;

 • See past participants